The Most Effective Marking Strategy For My Primary School: Banning It

-Heavy duty marking for primary school textbooks can leave teachers overwhelmed and pupils underworked.
-Headteacher Clare Sealy explains why she banned marking in her primary school for an entire term, and the strategies she used to move beyond prescriptive text book marking.
+An effective marking strategy should not be confused with heavy duty marking.
+Headteacher Clare Sealy explains why she banned marking in her primary school for an entire term, and the new marking and feedback strategies she used to move beyond prescriptive marking.

 I have a confession to make.
 I was an early adopter of heavy duty marking.

 As a headteacher, I already rejected many expected nostrums of ‘good’ primary school practice.
 On the grounds that they were inefficient, time-wasting rituals that bore little actual learning fruit.

 For example, I never asked for planning, leaving the level of detail committed to paper up to individual teachers.
 I wasn’t that big on display.
 I reduced our end of year report to a format that took half the time to complete and provided a day out of class to complete them.
 PPA could be taken home if so desired.

 So why did I believe in heavy duty marking?

 Guide to Choosing Your Maths Scheme of Work

 An examination of the 7 most popular Maths schemes, assessed against a handy 10-point checklist (including value for money, benefits, drawbacks, implementation and more!)

 Once upon a time I had been motivated by EEF research on feedback and inspired by the system invented by a local super-head.
 So I introduced a rigorous new system.
 It involved green pens, marking stickers, pupils responding through dialogic marking, the lot.